 The Air Permits Division supports the Natural Resource State Outcome Goal by functioning to ensure that the impacts to air quality associated with a proposed project have been minimized or avoided to the maximum extent possible and that the social and economic benefits of the project greatly outweigh its adverse environmental impacts.
+Additionally, the air permits division develops and implements air pollution control strategies to attain good air quality and protect citizens' health.

-- 1.1 Provide high quality technical evaluations/draft permits for all air permit activities, in a timely manner. - 1.2 Maintain program integrity by continuing to meet all applicable state and federal mandates to ensure that all facilities' air emissions operations are protective of human health and the environment. - 1.3 Provide requisite permitting data for appropriate EPA databases. - 1.4 Continue to issue air permits that are in compliance with the Clean Air Act.
+- 1.1 Provide high quality technical evaluations/draft permits for all air permit activities, in a timely manner. - 1.2 Maintain program integrity by continuing to meet all applicable state and federal mandates to ensure that all facilities' air emissions operations are protective of human health and the environment. - 1.3 Provide requisite permitting data for appropriate EPA databases. - 1.4 Continue to issue air permits that are in compliance with the Clean Air Act. - 1.5 Initiate the promulgation of emission control regulations to attain the standards through the State Implementation Plan. - 1.6 Evaluate the air monitoring data for trends and compliance with national and state air quality standards. - 1.7 Maintain information on current standards to be used as a baseline for future environmental indicator processing (i.e. 1-hour average criteria) (Vision 2020: 3.8.1) - 1.8 Complete any inventory (point, area, non-road mobile, on-road mobile or biogenics) necessary to address ozone non-attainment areas or for any other special purpose.

-Outcome: Provide high quality technical evaluations of air quality permit applications and take final action in the form of approval or denial per Louisiana regulations on 90% of applications received for new facilities and substantial modifications within established timeframes.

-Output (GPI) Number of air quality permits division work products completed.
+- Outcome: Provide high quality technical evaluations of air quality permit applications and take final action in the form of approval or denial per Louisiana regulations on 90% of applications received for new facilities and substantial modifications within established timeframes. - Output (GPI): Number of air quality permits division work products completed.
+Number of air modeling reviews completed.